kimsoomnin/PyCHAM/README.md

 		separated by commas.
 Can be left empty, which is the default.

 volP = Vapour pressures (Pa) of components with names given in vol_Comp variable above,
-		where one vapour pressure must be stated for each component named in vol_Comp
+		where one vapour pressure must be stated for each component named in vol_Comp and multiple values should be separated by a comma.
+		Acceptable for inputs to use e for standard notation, such as 1.0e-2 for 0.01 Pa

 act_comp = Names of components (names given in the chemical scheme) with activity
 		coefficients stated in act_user